-The primary aim of any Technical Committee should be to Promote, Protect and Preserve all aspects of their particular discipline, to ensure there is a sound foundation for future generations.
+The primary aim of the Technical Committee is to Promote, Protect and Preserve all aspects of Indoor Duration Flying, to ensure there is a sound foundation for future generations.

-Indoor in particular is especially vulnerable because of the total lack of affordable high ceiling sites in the UK since we lost the use of Cardington airship hangar in 2009.
+Indoor Duration in particular is especially vulnerable because of the total lack of affordable high ceiling sites in the UK since we lost the use of Cardington airship hangar in 2009.
 Publicity is the main weapon in our armoury at this moment in time.
-We must be pro-active in our endeavours to see that we are not perceived as elitist and pander only to the competition fliers who are rarely seen in action by the general public.

 We want to do all we can to cater for the sport fliers and newcomers who hopefully will be tomorrow’s competitors.
-There is a distinct lack of hands-on help for these guys in the shape of teaching the necessary skills in, for example:- wood selection, building, covering techniques, motor winding and flying.
+Our aim is to provide hands-on help for novices in the shape of teaching the necessary skills, for example:- wood selection, building, covering techniques, motor winding and flying.
 There are experienced flyers around the country who are willing to help you, just contact me in the first instance.